pepfar-datim/datapackr/.github/pull_request_template.md

 **IMPORTANT: Please do not create a Pull Request without creating an issue first.**
+**IMPORTANT: Please add changes to the release notes in the NEWS.md file.**

 ## Summary of Proposed Changes
 <!--- Bulleted description of what this code changes, adds, removes, or resolves in the package